GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 ## Amazon Redshift

 an enterprise-level, petabyte scale, fully managed data warehousing service

+### Concurrency scaling

+- allows Amazon Redshift to handle an increased number of concurrent queries by temporarily adding more clusters to manage the load.
+When the number of queries exceeds the capacity of your main cluster, Redshift automatically provisions additional resources to handle the workload.

 ### To run different queries types (fast and slow) on big data